Beginners Guide to Business Process Management

 - Identification and understanding of the environmental factors that have an impact on the process, as these are likely to influence the design (or redesign, as the case may be) of processes.

 Business process modeling is basically the activity of representing the processes of the organization in a structural form.
-It serves two main purposes: documentation and analysis.
+It serves two main purposes: process documentation and analysis.
 The business process model serves as a ready reference for members of the organization for any future projects or process evaluations.
 It is also a useful training aid in the case of new employees.

 Further, the process model will play a central role when management evaluates the performance of the departments or units, and when it is looking for opportunities for change.
 In the event that there are plans for business expansion and growth, the documentation will also be a great help.